 Typhoid Vaccine Acceleration Consortium (TyVAC)

-Typhoid, a serious enteric fever caused by Salmonella typhi, is spread through contaminated food and water.
-While largely eliminated in industrialized countries, typhoid continues to be a substantial public health issue that disproportionately impacts children and marginalized populations in much of Asia, sub-Saharan Africa, and parts of Latin America and the Middle East.
+Typhoid, a serious enteric fever caused by Salmonella Typhi, is spread through contaminated food and water.
+While largely eliminated in industrialized countries, typhoid continues to be a substantial public health issue in Asia, sub-Saharan Africa, and parts of Latin America and the Middle East.

-The burden of typhoid is likely underestimated due to difficulties in surveillance and diagnostic challenges, but current estimates indicate that each year there are nearly 12 million cases and more than 128,000 deaths, with young children and adolescents aged 2 to 15 years disproportionately impacted.
-Though treatable with antibiotics, the rate of cases resistant to the available antibiotics is increasing.
-Vaccination, along with improvements in water, sanitation, and hygiene, are key components to an integrated strategy to prevent typhoid.
+The Global Burden of Disease estimates typhoid caused more than 9 million infections and more than 110,000 deaths globally in 2019, with young children and adolescents aged 2 to 15 years disproportionately impacted.
+Though treatable with antibiotics, the number of cases resistant to available antibiotics is increasing.

 - Email: TyVAC@som.umaryland.edu